Lost in Space: Series history

 In January 1966, ABC scheduled Batman in the same time slot as Lost in Space.
 Season 2 imitated Batman's campy humor to compete against that show's enormous success.
 Bright outfits, over-the-top action, and outrageous villains came to the fore in outlandish stories.
 Stories giving all characters focus were sacrificed in favor of a growing emphasis on Smith, Will, and the Robot.
 According to Bill Mumy, Mark Goddard and Guy Williams both disliked the shift away from serious science fiction.

-The third season had more straight adventure, with the Jupiter 2 now functional and hopping from planet to planet, but the episodes still tended to be whimsical and to emphasize humor, including fanciful space hippies, more pirates, offbeat intergalactic zoos, ice princesses and Lost in Spaces beauty pageant.
+The third season had more adventure, but also episodes like "The Great Vegetable Rebellion" with actor Stanley Adams as Tybo, the talking carrot.
+With the reputation of being "the most insipid and bizarre episode in television history", Kristen recalled that Goddard complained that "seven years of Stanislavski method acting had led to his talking to a carrot."
+The Jupiter 2 was now functional and traveled from planet to planet, but the episodes still tended to be whimsical and to emphasize humor, including fanciful space hippies, more pirates, offbeat intergalactic zoos, ice princesses, and a galactic beauty pageant.

 During the first two seasons, episodes concluded in a "live action freeze" anticipating the following week, with a cliff-hanger caption, "To be continued next week!
-Same time—same channel!"
-For the third season, each episode's conclusion was immediately followed by a vocal "teaser" from the Robot (Dick Tufeld), warning viewers to "Stay tuned for scenes from next week's exciting adventure!".
+Same time, same channel!"
+For the third season, each episode's conclusion was immediately followed by a vocal "teaser" from the Robot (Dick Tufeld), advising viewers to "Stay tuned for scenes from next week's exciting adventure!".
 Scenes from the next episode were then presented, followed by the closing credits.
-There was little continuity between each episode, except for the aspiration of reaching a large goal, ie, enough fuel to travel from planet to planet.
+There was little continuity between each episode, except for the aspiration of reaching a large goal, i.e., enough fuel to travel from planet to planet.